Azure/azure-sdk-for-python/sdk/core/azure-core/README.md

 ### Configurations

-When calling the methods, some properties can be configured by passing as kwargs arguments.
+When calling the methods, some properties can be configured by passing in as kwargs arguments.

 | Parameters | Description |
 | --- | --- |